-Editor’s Note: Sarah Gordon, a UCSD research safety specialist, was among the crowd of people who packed RIMAC to listen to the Dalai Lama.
+Editor’s Note: Sarah Gordon, a UC San Diego research safety specialist, was among the crowd of people who packed RIMAC Arena to listen to the Dalai Lama.
 Here she recounts the experience of putting a question to the spiritual leader:

 After he took the stage he stood for a minute to watch the opening musicians as he tapped his fingers on his knees to the rhythm.
 One of my most touching memories from the day was witnessing him truly embrace the moment with joy and awe as he watched the percussionists.
 When he later inspired us to laugh, we began to feel the energy he radiates: joyful, calm and humorous, full of child-like laughter mixed with the wisdom of an old man.